 After Chushul, you will drive until you reach Loma village.
 From there, turn right and follow the road all the way to Mahe, Sumdo, and Karzok.
-I have explained this entire route in detail at Pangong Tso to Moriri Lake Direct Route Guide that you can take a look at.
+I have explained this entire route in detail in Pangong Tso to Moriri Lake Direct Route Guide which you can take a look at.

-Most importantly though, depending on what all places you covered, a round trip to Leh via this route will easily be around 650 to 700 kilometers.
+Most importantly though, depending on the places you covered, a round trip to Leh via this route will easily be around 650 to 700 kilometers.
 It means that you will have to make serious fuel arrangements as there is no other gas station available once you leave Leh.